MaartenAfschrift/StandingBalanceExample/README.md

 - l: length of the double pendulum (i.e. length subject) (in m)
 - ap: acceleration of the motion base (in m/s2)

-Note The relative mass distribution and relative location of the COM in the segments is constant.
+Note that the relative mass distribution and relative location of the COM in the segments is constant.
 Therfore, you only have to specify the total mass and total length.
-You can find more information on how to use these functions in the scrip Info.m
+You can find more information on how to use these functions in the script Info.m

 ## Optimal feedback control

 We use casadi to formulate the optimal control problem.
 You can download casadi here (https://web.casadi.org/get/) and simply install it by adding the casadi folder to your matlab path.

 We used a similar approach as in [1] to predict postural responses to platform translations.
-In short, we optimize the feedback gains of a full-state feedback controller to minimize (1) deviations of COM position and (2) joint torques.
+In short, we optimize the feedback gains of a full-state feedback controller to minimize a weighted sum of (1) deviations of COM position and (2) joint torques.

 $$ J(K) = w_1 COM^2 + w_2 T^2 + w_3 (K-K_{LQR})^2 $$